-Following the split with his long-term partner, Darci, Nick Easter feels at a loose end.
+Following the split with his long-term partner, Darci, Nick Parks feels at a loose end.
 He cannot face the idea of singles nights and has heard nothing but horror stories about dating agencies.
-He does not want to go down to The Gordon Bennett to be asked ‘where’s Darci’, or be encouraged to ‘have another’ to drown his sorrows at The Cock and Bull.
-He wants to avoid anyone putting a sympathetic arm around his shoulder and coming out with clichés like ‘there are plenty more fish in the sea’ or ‘everything happens for a reason’.
-Worse still, he can imagine Dirk Acker or Ugg White asking if they can have the all clear to ask Darci out.
+He does not want to go down to The Gordon Bennett to be asked where’s Darci, or be encouraged to have another to drown his sorrows at The Cock and Bull.
+He wants to avoid anyone putting a sympathetic arm around his shoulder and coming out with clichés like there are plenty more fish in the sea or everything happens for a reason.
+Worse still, he can imagine Tony Single or Ugg White asking if they can have the all-clear to ask Darci out.
 After all, she is an attractive woman.
 He is also determined not to go to pieces and take to the bottle as he did when he split up with Roz.
 He thinks it best to avoid The Gordon Bennett and The Cock and Bull and other places of temptation altogether.
 He decides instead to join The National Trust.

-When Nick receives his pack through the post he discovers that The National Trust offers more than visits to stately homes and landscaped parks and gardens, the Trust runs a smorgasbord of organised activities as well.
-You can go horse riding, cycling, canoeing, running, geocaching whatever this is, stargazing and even surfing.
-Because of his inexperience and his general fitness level, Nick feels that he might be best starting off with some organised walks.
-November is too late for the rutting stag walk, and the red squirrel walk is too far away, but still there are a selection of interesting looking options within an hour or two’s drive.
+When Nick receives his pack through the post, he discovers The National Trust offers more than just visits to stately homes and landscaped parks and gardens.
+The Trust runs a smorgasbord of organised activities as well.
+You can go horse riding, cycling, canoeing, running, geocaching, whatever this is, stargazing and even surfing.
+Because of his inexperience and to improve his fitess, Nick feels he might be best starting with a few organised walks.
+November is too late for the rutting stag walk, and the red squirrel walk is too far away, but there is a selection of interesting-looking options within an hour or two’s drive.

-Nick feels that the May Hill Countryside Walk at just seven miles will be a good introduction.
-Suitably attired, he strides out from May Hill common on the Gloucestershire-Herefordshire border on a cold Saturday morning.
-By keeping close to the National Trust guide and listening carefully he hopes to be able to pick up some of the language that walkers use.
-There are about forty people on the walk, most of them couples.
+Nick feels that, at just five miles, the May Hill Countryside Walk will be a good introduction.
+Suitably attired, he strides out from May Hill Common on the Gloucestershire-Herefordshire border on a cold Saturday morning.
+By keeping close to the National Trust guide and listening carefully, he hopes to be able to pick up some of the language that walkers use.
+There are about forty people on the walk, most of them, couples.
 Even those who are not paired up seem to be on familiar terms with each other.
 He feels a little sad that he is alone.
 He wishes he had a partner.

 ‘Just think.
-We could be like this every day, if we got married,’ he had said.
+We could be like this every day if we got married,’ he might have said.

-‘We would be under each others feet all the time,’ she had said.
+‘We would be under each other’s feet all the time,’ she might have said.
 ‘We see plenty of each other.’

-‘But if it were a sunny day on a weekend, we could just get up and go,’ he had said.
+‘But if it were a sunny day on a weekend, we could just get up and go.’

-‘But I don’t want to do things without you,’ he had said.
+‘But I don’t want to do things without you.’

-‘Well I do like doing things without you,’ she had said.
+‘Well, I do like doing things without you.’

-‘And if we got married there would only be one set of expenses,’ he had said.
+‘And if we got married, there would only be one set of expenses.’